BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 ## Study questions

-For study questions on this tutorial, download the `Chapter9_R_questions.R` from Canvas or find it [here](https://evolutionarygenetics.github.io/Chapter9_R_questions.R).
+The study questions for week 9 are found [here](#w09).
+Deliver them in Canvas before the deadline as a word or pdf document.
+A good way to combine code, output and text is by using RMarkdown, see [the appendix](#rmarkdown).

 ## Going further